-ECE Preschool Assistant Teacher
+ECE Infant Care Teacher

-The Early Childhood Education (ECE) Preschool Assistant Teacher certificate is designed, as the first level in a series of certificate options, to prepare students for entry- level childcare and education support in a variety of state licensed facilities including preschool and childcare center.
-Students can be expected to learn the following: developmental stages of children from prenatal to middle childhood, theories in early childhood education, developmentally appropriate curriculum and practice, examination of the history, basic principles, and philosophies of various types of early childhood programs.
-With a solid foundation in the core areas of early childhood education, students will be better prepared to meet the demands in assisting classroom teachers in caring for young children.
-Students completing these courses will meet the requirements of the Department of Social Services to work in a licensed private preschool or childcare center as a fully qualified preschool assistant teacher.
+The Early Childhood Education (ECE) Infant Care Teacher certificate is designed, as an optional level in a series of certificate options, to prepare students for entry into childcare and education support in a variety of state licensed facilities including preschool and childcare center.
+In addition to the requirements of completing seven core courses, students can be expected to learn the following: theories, principles and practices of an infant/toddler program.
+Content includes respectful and responsive caregiving, licensing and regulation issues, philosophy, infant and family needs, activities and routines, and enriching, safe, healthy environments with an emphasis on developmentally appropriate, culturally sensitive care in group settings.
+Students completing these courses will meet the requirements of the Department of Social Services to work in a licensed private preschool or childcare center as a fully qualified infant care teacher.